leeyinshen0818/SimuLearn/README.md

 > **Note:** This is the **MVP (Minimum Viable Product)** version.
 All features listed below are part of the initial development phase and will be enhanced in future updates.

+### 🔎 Current UX highlights

+-   Dashboard, Skill Profile, and Career Path now share a consistent shell (sidebar + header) for smoother navigation.
+-   Career Path is available at `/career-path` with mock insights (AI temporarily paused).
+-   Skill Profile wizard retains the full multi-step flow with the updated layout.

 ### 📅 Detailed Roadmap

 #### **Phase 0: Foundation & Setup** (✅ Completed)